edibotopic/edibotopic-website/content/notes/definitions.md

 "Paint the _plinth_[^2]."

-At first, I didn't know what he was talking about.
-He would then just **point** at the thing and say: "That."
-In this way, he connected the term and the concept.
-This was sufficient for me to get the work done.
+I didn't know what he was talking about, until he would just **point** at the thing and say: "That.".
+He had connected the term and the concept, and this was sufficient for me to get the work done.

 My brother had given an **ostensive** definition.